 one the same CPU, by disabling interrupts in the CPU.

-from different CPUs, by using hard or mutable spinlocks.
+from different CPUs, by using hard or hybrid spinlocks.

 Before any consideration is made to implement out-of-band code on a

 platform, check that interrupt pipelining is sane there, by enabling

 CONFIG_IRQ_PIPELINE_TORTURE_TEST in the configuration.
 As its name